motion/orbit/notes/next-umed.md

 ---

-Smaller fixes if you get stuck:
+Smaller fixes if you get stuck on docs:

 - (not sure if already there) add some "write" operations to the various data apis
   - Slack.sendToThread, etc